 Here is where it gets tricky.
 Most auto insurance companies have a policy that bars recovery when a driver was using the vehicle for commercial purposes.
 Commercial insurance coverage is not offered to Uber drivers in the State of Florida.
 Uber does provide coverage for drivers and passengers through liability policies.
 In order to collect damages under these policies, a passenger must have been en route from the pickup point of the ride to the destination.
 The policy also requires proof that at the time of the collision, the driver was using the route indicated by the rideshare service’s software.
 It is not uncommon for drivers to take alternate routes because of construction or traffic.
 However, rideshare service companies have been known to try and deny coverage to injured passengers upon a finding that their drivers were not traveling on the prescribed route.

 If you were injured while being chauffeured by an Uber driver, it is imperative that you consult with a Miami personal injury attorney immediately.
 When a rideshare service company denies insurance coverage, the potential financial losses that you can occur are devastating.
 Filing a personal injury lawsuit against your negligent driver and the rideshare service company can help you recover the damages you are owed.
-The Miami Uber accident attorneys at the Law Offices of Prosper Shaked can help you on your road to recovery.
+The Miami Uber accident attorneys at Prosper Shaked Accident Injury Attorneys PA can help you on your road to recovery.

 What if I’m a Passenger in an Uber and Another Vehicle is At-Fault?